quietfanatic/dirt/ayu/README.md

  - The order of attributes in objects is generally preserved, but should not be semantically significant.

-See ayu-data-language.md for more details.
+See data/ayu-data-language.md for more details.

 #### Serialization library

-Documentation pending, but see describe-base.h
+Documentation pending, but see reflection/describe-base.h

 #### Resource management

-Documentation pending, but see resource.h
+Documentation pending, but see resources/resource.h